Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 Phnom Penh tends to have more crime as there are more people living there and big city life all around the world tends to be a little rough around the edges.

-Bag-snatching (mainly against females) in tuk-tuks and scooters and sneaky pick-pocketing in tight areas is a common one in the capital, and it’s not completely unknown in the rest of Cambodia.
+Bag-snatching (mainly against females) in tuk-tuks and scooters and sneaky pick-pocketing in tight areas is common in the capital, and it’s not completely unknown in the rest of Cambodia.

 However, it’s mostly one of those countries where you can find more trouble if you go looking for it.
 If you’re getting smashed or high and are hanging out in precarious areas around questionable people then your chances of danger will be higher.